ethereum/remix-ide/docs/running_js_scripts.md

 Running Scripts
 ===============

-_JavaScript (JS) is a lightweight, interpreted, or just-in-time compiled programming language with first-class functions._

-Remix IDE supports execution of JS scripts.
+Remix IDE supports execution of JS & TS scripts.

 ## Write & Run a script

-Create a file with `.js` extension and put your logic inside it.
-Once ready, there are two ways to run this script:
+Create a file with `.js` or `.ts` extension and put your logic inside it.
+To run a script either:

+- Click the green play button in the upper left of the Editor.

+- Right click on the script name in the `File Explorers` and click on the **Run** option.

+- `Ctrl+Shift+S` when the script is displayed in the editor.

-1. Make the script the active file in the editor and run `remix.exeCurrent()` from Remix terminal
+- Make the script the active file in the editor and run `remix.exeCurrent()` from Remix terminal
-2. Just right click on the script name in the `Files Explorers` plugin and click on the **Run** option. **ShortCut**: `Ctrl+Shift+S` when the script is displayed in the editor.

-Here is a sample script:
+Here is a sample .js script:

 ```
 function test() {